bmweiner/crumby/README.md

 ## Adding Queries

-Crumby ships with a bunch of SQL queries which live in `Crumby/templates/api` under a `private` and `public` directory.
+Crumby ships with a bunch of SQL queries which live in `Crumby/templates/api` under the `private` or `public` directory.
 Public queries can be viewed by anyone and private queries require authentication.

 New queries can be added to the `public` and `private` directories.
 These